certik/theoretical-physics/src/math/other.rst

        \delta_\alpha(x) = {1\over\pi x}\sin(\alpha x)

 It's clear that :eq:`deltaprec` holds for any well behaved function $f(x)$.
-Mathematicians like to say it's incorrect to use such a notation when in fact the integral :eq:`deltadef` doesn't "exist", but they are wrong, because it is not important if something "exist" or not, but rather if it is clear what we mean by our notation: :eq:`deltadef` is a shorthand for :eq:`deltaprec` and :eq:`deltalim` gets a mathematically rigorous meaning when you integrate both sides and use :eq:`deltadef` to arrive at :eq:`deltaprec`.
+Some mathematicians like to say that it's incorrect to use such a notation when in fact the integral :eq:`deltadef` doesn't "exist", but that's a wrong approach to things, because it is not important if something "exist" or not, but rather if it is clear what we mean by our notation: :eq:`deltadef` is a shorthand for :eq:`deltaprec` and :eq:`deltalim` gets a mathematically rigorous meaning when you integrate both sides and use :eq:`deltadef` to arrive at :eq:`deltaprec`.
 Thus one uses the relations :eq:`deltadef`, :eq:`deltalim`, :eq:`deltaprec` to derive all properties of the delta function.

 Let's give an example.
 Let ${\bf\hat r}$ be the unit vector in 3D and we can label it using spherical coordinates ${\bf\hat r}={\bf\hat r}(\theta,\phi)$.
 We can also express it in cartesian coordinates as ${\bf\hat r}(\theta,\phi)=(\cos\phi\sin\theta,\sin\phi\sin\theta,\cos\theta)$.